NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/neon-phenology-temp/01-explore-phenology-data/01-explore-phenology-data.md

 The following sections provide a brief overview of the NEON plant phenology observation data.
 When designing a research project using this data, you need to consult the
-<a href="http://data.neonscience.org/data-products/DP1.10055.001" target="_blank">documents associated with this data product</a> and not rely soley on this summary.
+<a href="http://data.neonscience.org/data-products/DP1.10055.001" target="_blank">documents associated with this data product</a> and not rely solely on this summary.

 *The following description of the NEON Plant Phenology Observation data is modified from the <a href="http://data.neonscience.org/api/v0/documents/NEON_phenology_userGuide_vA" target="_blank"> data product user guide</a>.*